Kakamotobi/Learned/JS/Asynchronous/Async.md

   - The downside is that it could take some time depending on how large the steram is.
 - **Caveat 2:**
   > The Promise returned form fetch() won’t reject on HTTP error status even if the response is an HTTP 404 or 500.
 Instead, it will resolve normally (with ok status set to false), and it will only reject on network failure or if anything prevented the request from completing. | MDN
-  - Therefore, `.catch()` won’t run just because the server responded with something that’s not a status `ok` because we still got a repsonse.
+  - Therefore, `.catch()` won’t run just because the server responded with something that’s not a status `ok` because we still got a response.
     - `.then()` runs whenever a response is received; whether it is the response we wanted or not.
     - `fetch()` will only return a rejected promise if our internet is not working, the request can’t be made at all, or if we just don’t get a response.
 - `Promise.resolve()`